-Since receiving his advanced degrees from Harvard University. and MIT, Wicks has worked extensively in many areas of ceramics and glass science, as well as in other fields and disciplines during his career.
+Since receiving his advanced degrees from Harvard University and MIT, Wicks has worked extensively in many areas of ceramics and glass science, as well as in other fields and disciplines during his career.
 This includes research activities in nuclear waste management, remote glass melters, environmental remediation, sensor development, corrosion of materials, hydrogen storage systems, alternative and renewable energy, nuclear disarmament activities, C&B agents, hybrid microwave technology, and a variety of new medical initiatives.
-Among his many contributions are development of the first ‘slurry feeding system’ for vitrification of the 34 million gallons of high-level radioactive waste at the Savannah River Site (SRS) in the more than billion-dollar Defense Waste Processing Facility (DWPF), now in production.
+Among his many contributions are development of the first ‘slurry feeding system’ for vitrification of the 34 million gallons of high-level radioactive waste at the Savannah River Site (SRS) in the more than billion-dollar Defense Waste Processing Facility (DWPF), currently in production.
 He has also been very active in leaching studies of nuclear glasses and in assessing chemical durability of waste glass products and systems.
 He is coauthor of the SRL Kinetic Leachability Model [Wallace-Wicks Model] describing leaching behavior of the complex 40-component SRS waste glass system.
 Also, he designed, developed and coordinated, the first major international seven-country, in situ testing program in the U.S., involving burial of simulated nuclear waste systems.
-Wicks is coinventor of sol-gel indicators, a new class of composite materials that can be fabricated into sensors, and integrated into important fiber optic, analytical monitoring devices for environmental measurements and other uses, including medical applications.
-He is coinventor of sol-gel metal hydrides and porous-walled hollow glass microspheres˗ composites, which have the ability to store unusually large amounts of hydrogen (both reversibly and very effectively for the glass microspheres)˗ also providing a unique drug delivery tool.
+Wicks is co-inventor of sol-gel indicators, a new class of composite materials that can be fabricated into sensors, and integrated into important fiber optic, analytical monitoring devices for environmental measurements and other uses, including medical applications.
+He is co-inventor of sol-gel metal hydrides and porous-walled hollow glass microspheres˗ composites, which have the ability to store unusually large amounts of hydrogen (both reversibly and very effectively for the glass microspheres)˗ also providing a unique drug delivery tool.
 The team and its glass microsphere technology received an R&D 100 Award in 2011 and in 2012, was voted “Top Honors” at the NNSA Symposium on “Discovery and Innovation.”
-He is coinventor of a new hybrid microwave technology with the ability to remediate hazardous components and reclaim reusable metals, and also conduct decontamination of law enforcement equipment and materials, while retaining forensic signatures.
-In 2013, Wicks was elected into the World Academy of Ceramics, was honored by The American Ceramic Society, with the Distinguished Life Member Award in 2014, and in 2016 became a Fellow in ASM International.
+He is co-inventor of hybrid microwave technology with the ability to remediate hazardous components and reclaim reusable metals, and also conduct decontamination of law enforcement equipment and materials, while retaining forensic signatures.
+In 2013, Wicks was elected to the World Academy of Ceramics, was honored in The American Ceramic Society, with the Distinguished Life Member Award in 2014, and in 2016 became a Fellow in ASM International.